ekamperi/ekamperi.github.io/_posts/2020-21-06-perturbation-theory.md

 tags: ['mathematics', 'perturbation theory']
 ---

-### Contents
-{:.no_toc}

-* A markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

-I was looking at the video lectures of Carl Bender at YouTube on mathematical physics.
+I was looking at the video lectures of [Carl Bender](https://en.wikipedia.org/wiki/Carl_M._Bender) at YouTube on mathematical physics.
 What a great teacher Carl Bender is!
 The first lectures are an introduction to the perturbation theory.
 They start with a straightforward problem, where we want to find the real root of the following quintic equation:

 $$
 x^5 + x = 1